-For nearly 20 years designers Bayode and Claire have been preoccupied with the suit, and it's enduring iconography.
+Designers Bayode and Claire are preoccupied with the enduring iconography of the suit.
 This potent symbol of authority and masculinity takes on new meaning under their scrutiny.
-The historical and social conditions that have constructed the suit as an article of restraint are called into question.

-Bayode and Claire’s work continues to explore identity, symbolism and meaning in clothing and the practicalities of movement, surface and silhouette.
+Twenty years on -Bayode and Claire continue to explore identity fluidity, the symbolism and meaning of clothing and the practicalities of movement, surface and silhouette.

 This is translated into wearable suits that are made bespoke.